Ron Daniels (academic): Advisory roles for the Canadian government

-Presidency of Johns Hopkins University
+Johns Hopkins University

 Since March 1, 2009, Daniels has served as the 14th president of The Johns Hopkins University.
 As president, Daniels has continued the university's 38-year legacy of having the most federal research funding in the country.
+Daniels is among the highest-paid university presidents with a total annual pay of approximately $3.6 million.
 In 2013, Daniels announced the creation of "Ten by Twenty", the university's first comprehensive strategic plan, setting goals for the school through 2020.
 His Rising to the Challenge campaign, costing $6 billion and ending in 2018, emphasized Daniels' three overarching themes - increasing interdisciplinary collaborative research and innovation, enhancing individual student excellence, and larger social involvement within the Baltimore community.
 In March 2015, Daniels released the first Ten by Twenty progress report.
 At the same time, he announced the launch of the Johns Hopkins Idea Lab, a source of crowdsourcing initiatives from the Johns Hopkins community.
 The Idea Lab was inspired by the Johns Hopkins Applied Physics Laboratory's Ignition Grants.
 Winners of the Idea Lab competition win $20,000 to support their initiative.

-Daniels serves as the chair of the executive committee of Johns Hopkins Medicine – the entity linking the Johns Hopkins Health System and the university’s School of Medicine.
+Daniels serves as the chair of the executive committee of Johns Hopkins Medicine – the entity linking the Johns Hopkins Health System and the university's School of Medicine.
 He has worked closely with health system leadership through several strategic acquisitions and partnerships across health-related industry sectors.

 Daniels has made attempts to strengthen Johns Hopkins' ties to Baltimore with programs such as HopkinsLocal, which hired hundreds of employees from within economically deprived neighborhoods in the city.
-The University has partnered with several city schools, and helped create the Henderson-Hopkins elementary/middle school, the first new school in East Baltimore built in 20 years.
+The university has partnered with several city schools, and helped create the Henderson-Hopkins elementary/middle school, the first new school in East Baltimore built in 20 years.
 Daniels also secured funding for the renovation of the historic Parkway Theater in the Station North area of the city.